syberalexis/puppet-thanos/REFERENCE.md

 Path to YAML file that contains relabeling configuration that allows selecting blocks.
   It follows native Prometheus relabel-config syntax.
   See format details: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config

 Default value: `undef`

+##### `web_external_prefix`

+Data type: `Optional[String]`

+Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
+  Actual endpoints are still served on / or the web.route-prefix.
+  This allows thanos bucket web UI to be served behind a reverse proxy that strips a URL sub-path.

+Default value: `undef`

+##### `web_prefix_header`

+Data type: `Optional[String]`

+Name of HTTP request header used for dynamic prefixing of UI links and redirects.
+  This option is ignored if web.external-prefix argument is set.
+  Security risk: enable this option only if a reverse proxy in front of thanos is resetting the header.
+  The --web.prefix-header=X-Forwarded-Prefix option can be useful, for example, if Thanos UI is served via Traefik reverse proxy with PathPrefixStrip option enabled, which sends the stripped prefix value in X-Forwarded-Prefix header.
+This allows thanos UI to be served on a sub-path.

+Default value: `undef`

+##### `bucket_web_label`

+Data type: `Optional[String]`

+Prometheus label to use as timeline title in the bucket web UI

+Default value: `undef`